feynlee/curiosity-notes/_posts/2019-01-07-auto-generate-data-science-report-for-sharing.md

 c.NotebookApp.open_browser = False
 ```

-See [Jupyter documentation on file save hooks](https://jupyter-notebook.readthedocs.io/en/stable/extending/savehooks.html) for more details on how to use save hoooks.
+See [Jupyter documentation on file save hooks](https://jupyter-notebook.readthedocs.io/en/stable/extending/savehooks.html) for more details on how to use save hooks.